St Lucia Travel Advice, Embassies & Tourist Offices

 Before choosing to be treated at a private facility, check their policies on pre-payment.
 Some private clinics may not accept medical travel insurance as payment for treatment.
 The Tapion Hospital does not accept travel or foreign medical insurance for payment.

-FCDO has a list of doctors in St Lucia.
+FCDO has a list of medical providers in St Lucia.

 COVID-19 healthcare in St Lucia